pwhipp/monsuite/documentation/index.rst

 Respect!
 ========

+We believe that government should respect everyone's right to freedom and self determination in so far as it can be achieved without negating the equivalent rights in others.

-We aim to carry out peaceful improvements to our government process that will:
+We aim to carry out peaceful improvement to our government process that will meet the following goals:

 #.
-Eliminate the potential for political corruption.
+Deliver self govenment that respects individuals and maximizes their freedom.
 #.
 Provide efficient stable democratic self government that respects minorities and individuals.
 #.
-Deliver self govenment that respects individuals and maximizes their freedoms subject
+Eliminate the potential for political corruption.

 .. toctree::
    :maxdepth: 2